resv/Threat-Hunters-Collection-THC/README.md

 For my defenders, across the world.

 ### About
-Threat Hunter's Collection The Threat Hunter's Collection is a PowerShell script consolidating a diverse array of tools from open-source projects,including custom-built ones, to create a portable and comprehensive toolkit for cyber threat hunters.
+Threat Hunter's Collection The Threat Hunter's Collection is a PowerShell script consolidating a diverse array of tools from open-source projects, including custom-built ones, to create a portable (on the go) and comprehensive toolkit for cyber threat hunters.

 This collection aims to simplify the threat hunting process by providing a single point of access to various tools, eliminating the need for extensive setup, downloads, installations, or manual command retrieval.